 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, you will find information on the grouping of the disease.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Stage I: Cancer is in only one area of the lymph nodes or in one area or organ outside of the lymph nodes.